Our Most Popular Pizza Of The Night

 Recipe Notes

-Chef Puck suggests using a pizza stone placed on the middle rack of your oven that has been preheated to 500° F. Before we had this wood-burning oven, I would use a pizza stone and can highly recommend them if you like to make pizza at home or even bread for that matter.
-They really make a difference when trying to get the crust nice and crisp.
+Chef Puck suggests using a pizza stone placed on the middle rack of your oven that has been preheated to 500° F. Before we had this wood-burning oven, I would use a pizza stone and can highly recommend them if you like to make pizza at home or even bread.
+They make a difference when trying to get the crust nice and crisp.

-I like thin-crusted pizza so the roundness isn't as important to me as the thickness.
-The thinner the pizza, the faster and crisper they cook.
+I like thin-crusted pizza, so roundness isn't as important to me as thickness.
+The thinner the pizza, the faster and crisper it cooks.

 Prosciutto Arugula and Goat Cheese Pizza